flare-cyber/otc-loader/README.md

 If you like it use it if you don't don't

 Also Disable your anti-virus otherwise the Vac-Bypasser will not work

+Instructions:
+Disable any anti virus software
+Run loader as administrator
+Click start
+Don't touch anything else csgo will boot on its own and otc will inject.\